 If you have ever been involved in a child custody case, or you are about to begin one, you most likely have heard the phrase “best interests of the child”.
 This is almost universally used to determine custody and visitation issues based on the Best Interests of the Child Standard.

 Case law defines this standard differently, but in general, there are certain common-sense factors and themes that appear the majority of the time.
 The list of factors fall into four categories:

-- Status concerns referring to the personality or behavioral traits of each party; and
+3. Status concerns referring to the personality or behavioural traits of each party; and